cxw320/interview1/README.md

 - Refactoring: Can we make our code cleaner?
 How would we make a function that will formatName for us so we can extract it from the main widget

 C. Special Feature
 - We want the heart to play a sound when the user presses it.
-It just so happens that we've already found a dart package that allows playing sounds in Flutter.
+It just so happens that we've already found a dart package that can handle playing audio in Flutter.
 Documentation: [audio_players](https://pub.dev/packages/audioplayers)
-- We already loaded the .wav sound file we would like to play into our pubspec.yaml assets but haven't been able to make the heart play a sound on press.
+- We already loaded the .wav sound file that we would like to play into our pubspec.yaml assets but haven't been able to make the heart play a sound on press for some reason.
 - After taking a look at the audio_player api documentation, can we figure out how to make the heart play a sound every time it is tapped?